Our last caller, the recovering liberal, asked me a great question.

 Same here.

-First thing is about the rebel flag.
+First, this is about a rebel flag.

-Um, why don't we just skip all the rebel flags, the monuments?
+You know, why don't we just skip all the rebel flags, the monuments?

-Why don't we just remove the word south from our vocabulary?
+Why don't we just remove the word South from our vocabulary?

 Well, I know you're being somewhat facetious.